Building a Stage for Build a Boat Information

 Advanced Stage Building Guide:

-This is a more in depth guide for those of you who are interested
+This is a more in-depth guide for those of you who are interested

 Choosing a Theme and a Functionality

 While in theory you can choose any theme or functionality you want, in practice some themes and functionalities shouldn’t be used.
-To make choosing easier, I’ll point out some of these that you shouldn’t choose and give you an idea on how to come up with both of these.
+To make choosing easier, I’ll point out some of these that you shouldn’t choose and give you an idea of how to come up with both of these.

 Themes